2dml-lab/2dml-lab.github.io/_posts/2024-01-31-summer_projects.md

 ## Deadline

 Students interested in a project should reach out via email to the respective advisor before the 1st of April for a given year to schedule a meeting; earlier contact is encouraged, as each project is limited to one student.
-Students are welcome to apply for external funding such as the [Carnegie Vacation Scholarship](https://carnegie-trust.org/award-schemes/vacation-scholarships), but this requires an earlier application, as the deadline is usually in February.
-If the project is allocated before the deadline, it will be marked as unavailable.
+Students are welcome to apply for external funding such as the [Carnegie Vacation Scholarship](https://carnegie-trust.org/award-schemes/vacation-scholarships), but this requires an earlier application, as its deadline is usually in February.
+If the project is allocated before the 1st of April, it will be marked as unavailable.

 <br>